ParallelMaths/parallel/pages/10-04-little-big-league.md

 ## 2. Proving √2 is irrational

-Two weeks ago, I mentioned that a follower or Pythagoras was executed for proving that the √2 is an irrational number.
+Two weeks ago, I mentioned that a follower of Pythagoras was executed for proving that √2 is an irrational number.
 But, you might be wondering, how does someone prove that a number is a irrational.
-How can you prove that a number cannot be written down as a fraction of a ratio?
+How can you prove that a number cannot be written down as a fraction or a ratio?

 Here is an outline of such a proof, but...